wlangera/gcube-bcubed-hack/paper.md

 - **bias_strength**:

 `NA` or a positive numeric value.
 Only used if `sampling_bias = "polygon"`.
 The strength of the bias to be applied in the biased area (as a multiplier).
 Above 1, area will be oversampled.
 Below 1, area will be undersampled.
-For example, a value of 50 will result in 50 times more samples within the `bias_area` than outside.
-Conversely, a value of 0.5 will result in half less samples within the `bias_area` than outside.
+For example, a value of 50 results in 50 times more samples within the `bias_area` than outside.
+Conversely, a value of 0.5 results in half less samples within the `bias_area` than outside.

 - **bias_weights**: